zettacamp-Muhammad-Rizqi/rizqi_zettacamp_catfish/README.md

-# TASK Final MongoDB Day 8
+# TASK Final GraphQL Day 4

-Final task of MongoDB.
+## Final task of GraphQL.
 Will include all previous day's learning:
-1. Update your playlist management to connect with MongoDB using mongoose & have collection for song playlist
-2. Update your playlist management to have song’s collection & have relation with playlist’s collection
-3. Update your playlist management to have CRUD for song & playlist
+1. Transform all playlist management REST API to use GraphQL
+2. Create Mutation to register & login, Query to get list of user & get detail of user
-4. Update your playlist management to have aggregation on API get all song & get all playlist with at least query:
+3. Update all playlist management GraphQL to have authentication with JWT token
-   - $match
-   - $sort
-   - $lookup
-   - $facet
-   - $group
-   - $skip
-   - $limit